kkazala/Extortion-Pack/README.md

 ## Don't underestimate the severity of the problem.

-Your red lines should be:
+Your **red lines** should be:

--   granting API permissions that allow creating service principals and registrations or users and
+-   granting API permissions that allow creating service principals and registrations or users:
+    -   `Application.ReadWrite.All`,
+    -   `AppRoleAssignment.ReadWrite.All`,
+    -   `User.ReadWrite.All`,
+    -   `RoleManagement.ReadWrite.Directory`
--   accessing any SharePoint Online site using roles with elevated privileges
+-   accessing **any SharePoint Online site** using roles **with elevated privileges** (Global Admin, Application Admin, SharePoint Admin)

 Delegated permissions-only approach will not protect you.
 Only install solutions that you really need and that come from legitimate source.
 It means nothing, that a website looks good.
 It's a piece of cake to generate a perfect copy of existing site.
 Do you know the company?
 Is it really their own website?
 Is that MVP's domain name misspelled?